Ukrainian nationalism: Interwar period in the West

-After World War I, what is now Ukraine was annexed by the newly created Second Polish Republic and by the Soviet Union.
-Both governments continued to view Ukrainian nationalism as a threat.
-In March 1926, Vlas Chubar (Chairman of the Council of People's Commissars of Soviet Ukraine), gave a speech given in Kharkiv and later repeated it in Moscow, in which he warned of the danger that Symon Petliura, the exiled former President of the Ukrainian People's Republic, represented to the Soviet Government.
-It was as a result of this speech that the command was allegedly given to assassinate Petliura on French soil.
+After World War I ended in 1918, the newly created Second Polish Republic (1918–1939) and the Soviet Union (1922–1991) each annexed a part of the territory of present-day Ukraine.
+The governments in Warsaw and in Moscow both continued to view Ukrainian nationalism as a threat.
+In March 1926, Vlas Chubar (Chairman of the Council of People's Commissars of Soviet Ukraine), gave a speech in Kharkiv and later repeated it in Moscow, in which he warned of the danger that Symon Petliura, the exiled former President of the Ukrainian People's Republic, represented to the Soviet Government.
+As a result of this speech the command was allegedly given to assassinate Petliura on French soil.

-On 25 May 1926, at 14:12, by the Gibert bookstore, Petliura was walking on Rue Racine near Boulevard Saint-Michel of the Latin Quarter in Paris and was approached by Sholom Schwartzbard.
-Schwartzbard asked in Ukrainian: "Are you Mr. Petliura?"
+On 25 May 1926, at 14:12, by the Gibert bookstore, Petliura was walking on Rue Racine near Boulevard Saint-Michel in the Latin Quarter in Paris and was approached by Sholom Schwartzbard.
+Schwartzbard asked in Ukrainian: "Are you Mr. Petliura?".
 Petliura did not answer but raised his walking cane.
 As Schwartzbard claimed in court, he pulled out a gun and shot him five times.

-Petliura was buried alongside his wife and daughter in the Cimetière du Montparnasse in Paris, France.
-According to senior KGB defector Peter Deriabin, Schwartzbard was a Soviet secret police (GPU) operative and was acting on the orders of Soviet Ambassador to France, Christian Rakovsky.
-Schwartzbard's handler in preparing for the targeted killing of Petliura was fellow GPU agent Mikhail Volodin, who arrived in France August 8, 1925 and who was subsequently in close contact with Schwartzbard.